speakeasy-api/openapi-directory/SDKs/stackexchange.com/2.0/typescript/README.md

 The inname parameter lets consumers filter the results down to just those users with a certain substring in their display name.
 For example, inname=kevin will return all users with both users named simply "Kevin" or those with Kevin as one of (or part of) their names; such as "Kevin Montrose".

-* `getUsersIdInbox` - Returns a user's inbox.

-This method requires an access_token, with a scope containing "read_inbox".

-This method is effectively an alias for /inbox.
-It is provided for consumers who make strong assumptions about operating within the context of a single site rather than the Stack Exchange network as a whole.

-{id} can contain a single id, to find it programatically look for user_id on user or shallow_user objects.

-This method returns a list of inbox items.

-* `getUsersIdInboxUnread` - Returns the unread items in a user's inbox.

-This method requires an access_token, with a scope containing "read_inbox".

-This method is effectively an alias for /inbox/unread.
-It is provided for consumers who make strong assumptions about operating within the context of a single site rather than the Stack Exchange network as a whole.

-{id} can contain a single id, to find it programatically look for user_id on user or shallow_user objects.

-This method returns a list of inbox items.

-* `getUsersIdNotifications` - Returns a user's notifications.

-This method requires an access_token, with a scope containing "read_inbox".

-This method returns a list of notifications.

-* `getUsersIdNotificationsUnread` - Returns a user's unread notifications.

-This method requires an access_token, with a scope containing "read_inbox".

-This method returns a list of notifications.

-* `getUsersIdPrivileges` - Returns the privileges a user has.

-Applications are encouraged to calculate privileges themselves, without repeated queries to this method.
-A simple check against the results returned by /privileges and user.user_type would be sufficient.

-{id} can contain only a single, to find it programatically look for user_id on user or shallow_user objects.

-This method returns a list of privileges.

-* `getUsersIdReputationHistoryFull` - Returns a user's full reputation history, including private events.

-This method requires an access_token, with a scope containing "private_info".

-This method returns a list of reputation_history.

-* `getUsersIdTagsTagsTopAnswers` - Returns the top 30 answers a user has posted in response to questions with the given tags.

-{id} can contain a single id, to find it programatically look for user_id on user or shallow_user objects. {tags} is limited to 5 tags, passing more will result in an error.
+* `getUsersModerators` - Gets those users on a site who can exercise moderation powers.

+Note, employees of Stack Exchange Inc. will be returned if they have been granted moderation powers on a site even if they have never been appointed or elected explicitly.
+This method checks abilities, not the manner in which they were obtained.

-The sorts accepted by this method operate on the follow fields of the answer object:
+The sorts accepted by this method operate on the follow fields of the user object:
- - activity - last_activity_date
+ - reputation - reputation
  - creation - creation_date
+ - name - display_name
- - votes - score
+ - modified - last_modified_date
-  activity is the default sort.
+  reputation is the default sort.

  It is possible to create moderately complex queries using sort, min, max, fromdate, and todate.

-This method returns a list of answers.
+This method returns a list of users.

-* `getUsersIdTagsTagsTopQuestions` - Returns the top 30 questions a user has asked with the given tags.

-{id} can contain a single id, to find it programatically look for user_id on user or shallow_user objects. {tags} is limited to 5 tags, passing more will result in an error.
+* `getUsersModeratorsElected` - Returns those users on a site who both have moderator powers, and were actually elected.

+This method excludes Stack Exchange Inc. employees, unless they were actually elected moderators on a site (which can only have happened prior to their employment).

-The sorts accepted by this method operate on the follow fields of the question object:
+The sorts accepted by this method operate on the follow fields of the user object:
- - activity - last_activity_date
+ - reputation - reputation
  - creation - creation_date
+ - name - display_name
- - votes - score
+ - modified - last_modified_date
-  activity is the default sort.
+  reputation is the default sort.

  It is possible to create moderately complex queries using sort, min, max, fromdate, and todate.

-This method returns a list of questions.

-* `getUsersIdTopAnswerTags` - Returns a single user's top tags by answer score.

-This a subset of the data returned on a user's tags tab.

-{id} can contain a single id, to find it programatically look for user_id on user or shallow_user objects.

-This method returns a list of top_tag objects.

-* `getUsersIdTopQuestionTags` - Returns a single user's top tags by question score.

-This a subset of the data returned on a user's tags tab.

-{id} can contain a single id, to find it programatically look for user_id on user or shallow_user objects.

-This method returns a list of top_tag objects.

-* `getUsersIdWritePermissions` - Returns the write permissions a user has via the api.

-The Stack Exchange API gives users the ability to create, edit, and delete certain types.
-This method returns whether the passed user is capable of performing those actions at all, as well as how many times a day they can.

-This method does not consider the user's current quota (ie. if they've already exhausted it for today) nor any additional restrictions on write access, such as editing deleted comments.

-This method returns a list of write_permissions.
+This method returns a list of users.

 * `getUsersIds` - Gets the users identified in ids in {ids}.